lamastex/scalable-data-science/gb/sds-2-2/059_DLbyABr_05-RecurrentNetworks.md

 Long Short-Term Memory (LSTM)
 -----------------------------

 "Pure" RNNs were never very successful.
-Sepp Hochreiter and J�rgen Schmidhuber (1997) made a game-changing contribution with the publication of the Long Short-Term Memory unit.
+Sepp Hochreiter and Jürgen Schmidhuber (1997) made a game-changing contribution with the publication of the Long Short-Term Memory unit.
 How game changing?
 It's effectively state of the art today.

 <sup>(Credit and much thanks to Chris Olah, http://colah.github.io/about.html, Research Scientist at Google Brain, for publishing the following excellent diagrams!)</sup>